TeamNewPipe/documentation/docs/02_Concept_of_LinkHandler.md

 - https://m.youtube.com/watch?v=oHg5SJYRHA0

 ### Importand notes about LinkHandler:
-- A simple `LinkHandler` will contain the default URL, the ID and the original url.
+- A simple `LinkHandler` will contain the default URL, the ID and the original URL.
-- `LinkHandler` are ReadOnly
+- `LinkHandler`s are ReadOnly
-- LinkHandler are also used to determine which part of the extractor can handle a certain link.
+- `LinkHandler`s are also used to determine which part of the extractor can handle a certain link.
 - In order to get one you must either call [fromUrl()](https://teamnewpipe.github.io/NewPipeExtractor/javadoc/org/schabi/newpipe/extractor/linkhandler/LinkHandlerFactory.html#fromUrl-java.lang.String-) or [fromId()](https://teamnewpipe.github.io/NewPipeExtractor/javadoc/org/schabi/newpipe/extractor/linkhandler/LinkHandlerFactory.html#fromId-java.lang.String-) of the the corresponding `LinkHandlerFactory`.
-- Every type of Type of Resource has its own LinkHandlerFactory.
+- Every type of Type of Resource has its own `LinkHandlerFactory`.
 Eg. YoutubeStreamLinkHandler, YoutubeChannelLinkHandler, etc.

 ### Usage